 In order to overcome these challenges, the Evidence Based Practices for Adults team at the University of Washington is partnering with local, national, and international leaders in mental health to develop a network of resources that support families in their care of a loved one with psychosis.
 Our team at the University of Washington is proud to advocate for caregivers by connecting them with the practical resources, information, and skills necessary to prevent a loved one from falling through the cracks or losing hope.
 Furthermore, we provide opportunities and forums in which families and caregivers’ lived experience inform the development of future supportive community programs.

-The Psychosis REACH training, facilitated by leading experts in Cognitive Behavioral Therapy on May 14th, 2019, aims to provide relatives and friends of individuals with psychotic spectrum disorders with concrete, evidence-based skills to better care for and relate to their loved ones.
+The Psychosis REACH training, facilitated by leading experts in Cognitive Behavioral Therapy on October 15th and 16th, 2020, aims to provide relatives and friends of individuals with psychotic spectrum disorders with concrete, evidence-based skills to better care for and relate to their loved ones.
 Learn more.

 Family Bridger Work